Enrolling in high school

 All government secondary schools aim to have enough year 8 places to accept students in their zoned area.

-Depending on the availability of places, some schools may accept enrolment requests from students outside the zoned area.
+Depending on the availability of places, some schools may accept enrolment requests from students outside the zoned area – unless the school is on capacity management plan or separate enrolment criteria stipulates otherwise.

-You can register your interest to attend up to three out-of-zone schools on your ED176 registration of interest form.
+Up to three out-of-zone schools can be nominated on your ED176 registration of interest form.

 Returning your application

-Students attending a government primary school should return their completed Registration if Interest form and supporting documentation to their primary school by Friday, 25 May 2018.
+Students attending a government primary school should return their completed registration of interest form and supporting documentation to their primary school by Friday, 24 May 2019.

-Students attending a non-government school should return their completed Registration of Interest form, proof of residence and supporting documentation by Friday, 25 May 2018.
-The form and supporting documents should be returned to:
+Students attending a non-government school should return their completed Registration of Interest form, proof of residence and supporting documentation by Friday, 24 May 2019 to:

 Year 7 to 8 transition